A Message from the Artistic Director

 Tier II $10,000 +

-If you’re a passionate Alberta Ballet subscriber, consider taking part in our donor activities!
+If you’re a passionate Alberta Ballet subscriber, consider taking part in our donor activities.

-To find out more, email us at PaulC@AlbertaBallet.com.
+To learn more, please contact us at ElizabethR@AlbertaBallet.com.

-403-245-4222 ext 744
+403-245-4222 ext 510

 ElizabethR@AlbertaBallet.com